 6.4.
 Packaging and Labeling

-The test articles will be packaged in blister packages as the primary packaging and placed into plastic bags as secondary packaging.
-Control lenses will be over-labeled.
-Representative sample labels for the primary and secondary packaging are shown below:
+The test articles will be packaged in blisters as the primary packaging.
+The test article will be over-labeled to mask the subject to the identity of the lens.
+The sample study label is shown below: